awsdocs/amazon-eks-user-guide/doc_source/troubleshooting-connector.md

 ## Console error: the cluster is stuck in the Pending state<a name="symp-pending"></a>

 If the cluster gets stuck in the `Pending` state on the Amazon EKS console after you're registered it, it might be because the Amazon EKS Connector didn't successfully connect the cluster to AWS yet\.
 For a registered cluster, the `Pending` state means that the connection isn't successfully established\.
 To resolve this issue, make sure that you have applied the manifest to the target Kubernetes cluster\.
 If you applied it to the cluster, but the cluster is still in the `Pending` state, then the Amazon EKS Connector might be unhealthy\.
-To troubleshoot this issue, see [Amazon EKS connector pods are crash looping ](#symp-loop)in this topic\.
+To troubleshoot this issue, see [Amazon EKS connector Pods are crash looping ](#symp-loop)in this topic\.

 ## Console error: `User “system:serviceaccount:eks-connector:eks-connector” can't impersonate resource “users” in API group “”` at cluster scope<a name="symp-imp"></a>